The Ideal Temperature for Your Wine Fridge [Detailed Guide]

 Storing and chilling wine is more of an art than an exact science.

 While the above temperature ranges are tried and tested, you'll have your own personal preferences too.

 For instance, the recommended serving temperature of my favorite Merlot is 61 °F - 66 °F and I like it on the chillier side.

 I also enjoy a Pinot Gris that is slightly warmer than it should be.

-But don’t forget, keeping it in the 55°F range is ideal if you only want to store your wine for the long term.
+But don’t forget, keeping it in the 53.6 °F - 57.2 °F range is ideal if you only want to store your wine for the long term.